mastermind-creat/JAMS/README.md

 ## Features

-- **Countdown Timer**: Displays the time remaining until the KCSE exams.
 - **Success Wishes**: A collection of motivational messages from peers.
 - **Confetti Animation**: Celebratory confetti falling from the top of the page to enhance the user experience.
 - **Responsive Design**: The application is designed to work on various screen sizes, making it accessible on both desktop and mobile devices.